desmos-labs/desmos/x/reports/spec/02-concepts.md

 Each report contains the necessary information to identify the target and reason that lead to its creation.

 ### Subspace ID
-The [subspace] ID indicates the ID of the Dapp where the report has been made.
+The subspace id represents the id of the subspace where the report has been created.

 ### ID
 The unique ID that identifies the report itself.
 This ID is automatically assigned to the report at the moment of its